microsoft/Dynamics365-Apps-Samples/customer-service/omnichannel/smart-assist-bot/README.md

 1) **LUIS Settings**

+ **LUIS** app settings can be left blank if you are interested only in KB search

+        // LUIS connection settings
+        "LuisAPIHostName": "westus.api.cognitive.microsoft.com",
+        "LuisAPIKey": "", // LUIS APP Key
+        "LuisAppId": "", // LUIS APP ID

     Follow the instructions mentioned in topic [Add natural language understanding to your bot](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-howto-v4-luis?view=azure-bot-service-4.0&tabs=csharp) to add LUIS to your bot.
 Once you have created a LUIS app, see [this section](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-howto-v4-luis?view=azure-bot-service-4.0&tabs=csharp#retrieve-application-information-from-the-luisai-portal) to get `LuisAppId`, `LuisAPIKey` and `LuiAPIHostName`